encodeous/CHC2D-DigitalMuseum/index.md

 ## Inquiry Question<a name="paragraph" />

+##### How did advancements in technology during the Great War Era change the lives of Canadians?

 ## Bibliography<a name="bibliography" />

 *(Due to technical limitations, the bibliography is made in Google Docs to preserve proper formatting)*